 Most unincorporated areas of Marathon County use private onsite waste disposal systems for sewage disposal and obtain potable water from private wells.
-The Town of Plover does not provide public sewer or water service.
-All development uses private wells and waste disposal systems.
-The Town, which has its own zoning, requires a minimum lot size of two acres for installation of individual waste disposal systems and wells.
+The Town of Hewitt does not provide public sewer or water service.
+All development uses private wells and on-site waste disposal systems.
+The Town, which has County zoning, requires a minimum lot size of 9 acres for installation of individual waste disposal systems and wells.
+However, most development is located on much larger parcels.